sourcegraph/about/blogposts/2020/performance-improvements-in-precise-code-intel.md

 5. The grouper converts the in-memory representation to the format that will be stored on disk.
 6. The writer serializes this data to disk.

-We identified that the reading and writing steps (marshalling, unmarshalling, and I/O) occupied the majority of time spent, which is where we focused our efforts.
+We identified that the reading and writing steps (marshalling, unmarshalling, and I/O) occupied the majority of time spent, which is where we focused our parallelization efforts.

 ### Parallel JSON parsing